Executing From POI vs Into POI

 Understand the critical difference between entering at a point of interest versus trading into one, and when each is appropriate.

-There are two fundamentally different ways to use a point of interest.
-You can wait at the level and react when price arrives, or you can trade into the level before it is reached.
+A point of interest (POI) is any pre-marked level where you expect a reaction — an unmitigated order block, a fair value gap, a demand/supply zone, or a liquidity pool.
+There are two fundamentally different ways to trade one: wait at the level and react when price arrives, or trade into the level before it is reached.
 Each demands a different mindset, different risk parameters, and different confirmation logic.

 Every trade that involves a point of interest falls into one of two categories.